-The NPS/SARS CC was formed in terms of the MoU signed between the dtic and the SARS.
-The committee dealt with implementation of the MoU, negotiation of the SLA and standard operating procedures, and facilitation of the enforcement of the non-proliferation legislation related to the movement of controlled goods through South Africa's international trade borders.
+The NPS/SARS CC was formed in terms of the MoU signed between the dtic and the South African Revenue Service (SARS).
+The Committee dealt with implementation of the MoU, negotiated the SLA and the Standard Operating Procedures, and facilitated the enforcement of the non-proliferation legislation related to the movement of controlled goods through South Africa's international trade borders.